grumdrig/slog/README.md

 the opposite of how binary operators work.
 I'm doing external function calls that way in any case.

+Maybe get rid of INVENTORY_ and so on?

+Have a name for the char.
+Maybe even a class.

+I think I need or it would be best to have splat syntax for at least macros

+	macro setName(letters*) external(66, *letters)

+The all-caps slot names.
+Maybe use ProperCasing for them for a little less ugliness?

+Check tag

+Tag
+---

-Add a header to the binary, to identify the binary, to help watch for endianness issues and to provide an identifier for what game the program is
+Append a tag to the binary, to identify the binary, to help watch for endianness issues and to provide an identifier for what game the program is
 for: